Types of Team Building Every Company Must Explore

 6. Value-based team-building technique

-A Forbes report shows that millennials and Gen Y employees are more inclined towards social welfare and believe in giving back to society.
+Millennials and Gen Y employees belive in social welfare.
+They believe in giving back to society.

 A value-based team-building activity is a win-win situation for both the organization and the employees.
-Organizations can merge their CSR goals along with some memorable team bonding experiences.
-It can give a meaningful experience to the employees by contributing to society and creating a positive impact on the lives of those in need.
+Organizations can merge their CSR goals along with some outstanding team bonding experiences.
+It can give a meaningful experience to the employees by contributing to society and positively impacting the lives of those in need.

 Summing it up

-All in all, team-building exercises should not only be a “fun time” in the office but also act as building blocks for bringing businesses and people together.
+All in all, team-building exercises should not only be a “fun time” in the office.
+It must also act as building blocks for bringing businesses and people together.
 Now the question arises, how frequently should there be a team-building activity?

-But there might be a few good indicators as to when to conduct a team bonding exercise, which are:
+But there might be a few good indicators on when to conduct a team bonding exercise, which are:

 When a new member or two has joined the team.